 Now, in this world, in this 3D existence, we live caught between the forces of duality—the dance of opposites.
-Right and wrong, good and bad, light and dark, success and failure, pleasure and pain.
+Right and wrong, light and dark, success and failure, pleasure and pain.
 These forces create a kind of vibration, like waves on the surface of a pond.
-You can feel them, you can see them, but you are not the waves.
+You can feel and see them, but you are not the waves.
 You are something deeper, something beyond all of this.

 When you live through the mind, through thoughts and judgments, you become caught in this endless cycle.
 Think of it like a tennis match.
-The ball is hit from one side of the court to the other, back and forth, and you are watching it, completely absorbed in the game.
-Your mind is like the eyes of the player, following the ball from one side to the other—right to wrong, good to bad, up and down.
-You become so fixated on the ball that you forget the most important thing: there is a space, a still point, between the sides of the court.
+The ball is hit back and forth from one side of the court to the other, and you are watching it, completely absorbed in the game.

 That space is the net, the silent center that doesn’t move, no matter how fast the ball bounces.
 It doesn’t judge the game.
 It doesn’t cheer for one side or the other.
 "It simply is."
 And if you are still enough, aware enough, you can feel that net within you.
 It’s the part of you that doesn't get lost in the drama.
 The part that observes without attachment, the part that remains untouched by the forces of duality.